 Although you must work with German-language materials, the thesis is written in English because, in this exercise, we are more interested in your analytic and critical abilities than in your German-language abilities.
 Don't worry - we feel that our regular coursework, the thesis requirement that you work with German-language materials, and the short German oral section of the major exam adequately test your German abilities!

-Generally, you will work closely with one advisor for your thesis.
-You may certainly express a preference for an advisor, but the faculty will make the final decision about who works with whom.
-Besides the advisor, there will be at least two other readers for your thesis-the other faculty in German, plus one reader from outside the department.
+Generally, you will work closely with one adviser for your thesis.
+You may certainly express a preference for an adviser, but the faculty will make the final decision about who works with whom.
+Besides the adviser, there will be at least two other readers for your thesis - the other faculty in German, plus one reader from outside the department.
 The outside reader is especially necessary given the interdisciplinary nature of our theses.

-As a rule of thumb, successful theses usually have ambitious, bold, and broad topics, but a narrow focus and a closely defined thesis statement.
-So you might be interested in the rise of Nazism or the origins of German xenophobia or the essence of German romanticism, but your thesis will probably end up focussing on a much more specific problem within those topics.
+As a rule of thumb, successful theses usually have ambitious, bold and broad topics, but a narrow focus and a closely defined thesis statement.
+So you might be interested in the rise of Nazism or the origins of German xenophobia or the essence of German romanticism, but your thesis will probably end up focusing on a much more specific problem within those topics.

 The length of the thesis will vary considerably depending on the topic, but a good rule of thumb would be that a non-honors thesis would be at least 20 pages of double-spaced prose and an honors thesis would be at least 50 pages, reflective of a broader scope and greater depth.
 The German Studies faculty may recommend your topic for honors, but you must then submit the appropriate form to the Registrar, signed by your thesis adviser, by the early October deadline.
 In order to be approved for honors candidacy you must also have a cumulative GPA of at least 3.3 and a GPA in your major of at least 3.5.
 In order to receive honors in major study you must then receive a grade of at least A- on your thesis and pass your oral evaluation "with distinction."